ergoplatform/oracle-core/README.md

 ### Oracle Core <-> Node Interaction
-Using the new [EIP-1 Application-Friendly Wallet API](https://github.com/ergoplatform/eips/blob/master/eip-0001.md), the oracle core will register scans to find all of the relevant boxes.
+Using the new [EIP-1](https://github.com/ergoplatform/eips/blob/master/eip-0001.md), the oracle core will register scans to find all relevant boxes.

 For the initial implementation these scans include: